Aktiun/chartfactor-studio-apps/README.md

 * End users can select a county only after selecting a state.
 If users select a county, for example using the “County Name” table column filter, before selecting a state, they get an error message.
 ChartFactor enables you to easily declare a “depends on” filter restriction for these scenarios, no imperative programming needed.

 A published application is available online at https://chartfactor.com/residential-real-estate-inventory/.

+## NCHS Drug Poisoning Mortality by County

+This application visualizes the National Center for Health Statistics (NCHS) drug poisoning mortality rates by county.
+We are using a time slider to replay the data over time.
+A tab on the right side opens a trend chart to compare county trends for counties you select on the map.
+And the tab below visualizes a heat map for the top 20 counties by drug poisoning mortality across years.

+You can access this app live at https://chartfactor.com/NCHS-drug-poisoning-app/.
+We created this web application using ChartFactor Studio and made sure to give it our own special look and feel.

+Data provided by the NCHS and available at https://data.cdc.gov/NCHS/NCHS-Drug-Poisoning-Mortality-by-County-United-Sta/rpvx-m2md

+Data engine is OpenSearch, base map tiles provided by OpenStreetMap.